Kludex/fastapi-tips/README.md

 [Uvicorn][uvicorn] will automatically use them if they are installed in your environment.

+> :warning: Warning
+ uvloop can't be installed on Windows.
+If you use Windows locally, but Linux based system on production,
+    you can use an [environment marker](https://peps.python.org/pep-0496/) to not install uvloop on Windows e.g. uvloop; sys_platform != 'win32'.

 ## 2. Be careful with non-async functions

 There's a performance penalty when you use non-async functions in FastAPI.
 So, always prefer to use async functions.